ulysses-camara/ulysses-curiosity/README.md

 print(f"{prober_container.probed_modules = }")  # Lists every probed module in 'pretrained_model'.
 ```

 By default, during attachment the input dimension of each probing model will be inferred by keeping the last output dimension before the attachment.
 This strategy should work in most of the cases based on current deep learning model architectures, but may fail if there is some sort of bifurcation (like a siamese architecture) or a non-deterministic activation flow.
-If this heuristic is not working in your model, you can specify the input dimension explicitly using the argument `curiosidade.attach_probers(..., modules_input_dim=dict())`, as shown below.
+If this heuristic is not working in your model, you can specify the input dimension explicitly using the argument `.attach_probers(..., modules_input_dim=dict(module_name=input_dim))`, as shown below.
 Any input dimenion not explicitly provided will still be inferred, so you can list only modules that are causing you trouble.
 ```python
 prober_container = curiosidade.attach_probers(
     ...,